siva17/MyJSWebView/README.md

-Credits: Concept is copied from github (https://github.com/andiradulescu/EasyJSWebView) and modified to my way of API (with config as parameter).
+Credits: Concept is copied from github (https://github.com/andiradulescu/EasyJSWebView) and modified to my way of API (with config as parameter and simplified).